aristanetworks/avd/docs/getting-started/ansible-usage-patterns.md

     A[EOS Config Data Model] --> B{eos_cli_config_gen}
     B --> C[EOS CLI Configuration]

-    click A "../../../ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/data-models.html"
 ```

-When using `eos_cli_config_gen` directly, you provide structured configuration using the EOS Config data model.
+When using [eos_cli_config_gen](../../ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md)  role directly, you provide structured configuration using the [EOS Config](../../ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/data-models.md) data model.
 The role processes this input and generates the corresponding EOS CLI configuration file.

 This approach might be useful in specific cases:

-- You want full control over the exact configuration
+- You want full control over the exact configuration.
-- You're working with a small number of devices
+- You're working with a small number of devices.
-- You're migrating from manual configuration to automation
+- You're migrating from manual configuration to automation.
-- You're using AVD for non-fabric use cases
+- You're using AVD for non-fabric use cases.

 ### Example